u-boot/u-boot/doc/develop/bootstd.rst

 which scans for available bootflows, optionally listing each find it finds (-l) and trying to boot it (-b).

+When global bootmeths are available, these are typically checked before the above bootdev scanning.

 Controlling ordering